OR WAIT 15 SECS

 The next step is to test whether phentolamine has the same effect on QseE.

 Nicola Reading, former graduate student at UT Southwestern, was the study’s lead author.
-Dr. David Rasko, former assistant professor of microbiology at UT Southwestern and now at the
+Dr. David Rasko, former assistant professor of microbiology at UT Southwestern and now at the University of Maryland, and Dr. Alfredo Torres from UT Medical Branch in Galveston also contributed to the work.

 The research was funded by the National Institutes of Health, the Ellison Medical Foundation and the Burroughs Wellcome Fund.